-Spousal support is money paid by one marriage partner to another after the marriage or relationship ends.
-Spousal support was put into place to lessen financial hardship on a spouse or common law partner who was financially dependent on the other during the marriage or relationship.
+Spousal support is the money one marriage partner pays to another after the marriage or relationship ends.
+It was put into place to lessen financial hardship on a spouse or common law partner who was financially dependent on the other during the marriage or relationship.

 The experienced divorce lawyers at Galbraith Family Law can provide expert guidance and answer all your questions if you are going to be providing or receiving spousal support.

 Our lawyers will work closely with you to come up with a reasonable, effective and equitable solution to your spousal support issue.

 You can learn more about our services by calling (705) 302-1102 (Barrie) or (289) 802-2433 (Newmarket) or clicking here to schedule a consultation.

 Is Spousal Support Awarded Automatically by the Court?

 No, it isn’t automatic for either party during divorce proceedings or a common law separation.
 It is complicated.